 Room treatments, what’s the best way to get the best bass response and what do people usually get wrong about this?

 The main thing is that people don’t think they need bass traps or other acoustic treatments.
 When you are mixing or making music you need to hear the music accurately.
 If you look at a typical room response it will have around 4-5 peaks and nulls all below 500 Hz.
 It will be +10 dB here and -20 dB there, only 10 Hz apart.
 It’s a rollercoaster response, and this will make you do bad EQ decisions.
-For example, if the bass player plays an A note at 110 Hz and you have a big null there you will boost it with your EQ, but when you play it in your car or in another room that doesn’t have that problem it will be really bass-heavy and too much build-up at that frequency.
+For example, if the bass player plays an A note at 110 Hz and you have a big null there you will boost it with your EQ.
+However, when you play it in your car or in another room that doesn’t have that problem it will be very bass-heavy at that frequency.

-Furthermore, I see people putting treatment in all the wrong places, I see this at least as much in high-fi rooms as home recording studios.
-If you look at ads, for example, from Auralex, there’s always a whole lot of foam behind the speakers but that’s the last place where you need treatment, your speakers face the other way.
-Having said that, bass frequencies come out of your speakers omnidirectional, so really thick bass traps or absorptions on the wall behind the speakers is not wrong, but putting 1-2 inch of foam is.
+Furthermore, I see people putting treatment in all the wrong places.
+I see this at least as much in high-fi rooms as home recording studios.
+If you look at ads, for example, from Auralex, there’s always a whole lot of foam behind the speakers but that’s the last place where you need treatment.
+Your speakers face the other way.
+Having said that, bass frequencies come out of your speakers omnidirectional.
+Therefore, putting really thick bass traps behind the speakers is not wrong, but putting 1-2 inch of foam is.
 The wall behind you is much more important because that's where the sound will reflect from the speakers and back at you.
 That’s the reflection you want to stop.

 I also see people not putting enough treatment in because they don’t want a dead room.
 But you do, because a small room sounds terrible and the ambience you get from a small room is not pleasant.
 What you want is a neutral room that doesn’t have any strong reflections, echoes or extended reverbs at certain frequencies.